-Dr. Zafra M. Lerman, President of the Malta Conferences Foundation, will speak during this webinar on the importance of science diplomacy in working toward stability in the Middle East.
-This session will be moderated by Dr. Norman Neureiter, Acting Director of the American Association for the Advancement of Science (AAAS).
+Dr. Zafra M. Lerman, President of the Malta Conferences Foundation, presented on the importance of science diplomacy in working toward stability in the Middle East.
+This session was moderated by Dr. Norman Neureiter, Acting Director of the American Association for the Advancement of Science (AAAS).

 A Look at Seeding Labs

 Dr. Nina Dudnik, Founder and CEO of Seeding Labs, spoke about Seeding Labs and how the organization supports the ACS mission to explore the role the scientific community plays in empowering talented scientists in developing countries to conduct life-changing research that facilitates access to medicine, safe water, and education.